grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 Captain Percy called to Hemi through the hatch up to the control room.
 When his face appeared with the beam of her light bouncing off his eyeglasses, she told him about the contact and to be ready to shut down the diesel on short notice.
 He nodded and turned back to the dive plane and tank controls.

-[//]: # (----- EDITED TO HERE -----)

 While Chips was in the galley setting up some coffee, Percy sat down at the sonar station and put the headset over her ears.
 The headset was full of the heavy droning hum of the diesel engine, moderated by a bit of a swish of water running along the hull and the crashing wash where the surface split against the sail of the _Prospect_.

 Captain Percy flipped some switches to engage filters, and the texture of the sound in her ears changed.
 She blocked out some of the lower frequencies of the engine, and tried to imagine if she could hear the higher pitch of a ship screw spinning in the water.
 But the sound was relentlessly uniform and unchanging.

 Chips came back holding one of the tin coffee cups.
 She put on the second sonar headset and remained standing a few steps from where Percy was sitting.

-After half an hour of this silent watch, Percy called up to Hemi to shut down the diesel so they could have a better listen, and a minute later a blessed silence came into the headset.
+After half an hour of this silent watch, Percy called up to Hemi to shut down the diesel so they could have a better listen, and a minute later a blessed quiequiet came into the headset.
 A feeling of genuine relief flowed through Percy as the silence filled her ears.
 Sometimes she wondered if the eternal hum of machines that accompanied life aboard a submarine subtly and slowly chewed away at her consciousness.
 Maybe someday all of the white noise that surrounded her would cause her subconscious to rise up and take control of her mind, and she would slip from the restrictions of sanity and rationality.

 For the moment, the silence was complete.
 There was no apparent sound of any other ships within sonar range.
-Percy flipped through a few filters, and the quality of the silence changed, from a deadening whoosh to a soft hiss.
+Percy flipped through a few filters, and the quality of the silence changed, from a deadened whoosh to a soft hiss.

-She was about to have Hemi restart then engine when she heard a pulse.
+She was about to have Hemi restart the engine when she heard a pulse.
 A distant, faint heartbeat in the ocean, accompanied by the sloshing flow of circulation.
-She touched Chips arm, pointed to the softly fluttering signal-strength gauge.
+She touched Chips' arm, pointed to the softly fluttering signal-strength gauge.

 "Aye," confirmed Chips, "that's the right direction for our fuckin' radar contact to approach us.
 They just moved into fuckin' sonar range."